-In Japanese folklore, Tsuchinoko is a snake-like being.
+In Japanese folklore, the Tsuchinoko is a snake-like being.
 His name can be literally translated as “son of the hammer” or “son of dirt”.
 This name, "tsuchinoko" is prevalent in Western Japan, including Kansai and Shikoku.

-Have you seen any Tsuchinoko?
+Have you ever seen a Tsuchinoko?